 4. Psycho (1960)

 Hitchcock carved out his own special place within cinema as the master of suspense.
 He knew what really got folks buzzing in the theater.
 Released only a year after North by Northwest, Psycho saw him go in a completely new direction.
 Initially, his pitch was turned down by Paramount execs who weren't taken by the premise or the source material.
 But he pursued it anyway, stripping the original novel down to its bare bones and choosing to shoot on a very low budget, in black and white.

-While the film is often heralded as the beginning of the slasher genre, it's more than *that scene*.
+While the film is often heralded as the beginning of the slasher genre, it's far more than just its most infamous scene.
 A slow-burner with great pacing, Psycho had the luck of hitting theaters at a time when audiences weren't used to being scared silly - for the duration.
-Hitchcock builds tension and maintains it for an entire movie, starting out with secretary Marion Crane on the run after stealing from her bosses, and then doing a total turn into a much more sinister set-up shortly afterwards.
+Hitchcock builds tension and maintains it for an entire movie, starting out with secretary Marion Crane on the run after stealing from her bosses, before taking a total u-turn into a much more sinister set-up shortly afterwards.
 It's been done to death since, but this is the first time it was achieved without anyone having a clue before they took their seats.